Masstrophysicists/graceshopper-project/team-information/TEAMROLES.md

 ### As an engineer, I want to:

 -[] **Have a well-seeded database:** You can use a combination of Node.js/Express and PostgreSQL to create and seed your database.
-You can create a seed script using Node.js that generates data and uses SQL queries to insert this data into your PostgreSQL database.
+Modify the seed script that generates data and uses SQL queries to insert this data into your PostgreSQL database.
 This will allow you to simulate a variety of scenarios for your user stories.

 ### As an administrator, I want to be able to: